-‘Losing my mind’: Israel army stripped two Gaza brothers, released only one
+Two Gaza brothers stripped, jeered at by Israeli army, one taken captive

 “I just remember something heavy falling on us,” Ola said.
 “It was chaos.
 I crawled on my hands and knees to get out, barefoot.
 I saw one of my sons Khader, and told him to find his siblings and get out.”

 Ola’s nephew Ali, Mohammed’s cousin and best friend, was killed.
 Her sister’s husband was brain dead and died in hospital a few hours later.
-Most of the residential square they were living in had been destroyed.
+Most of the block had been destroyed.

 The extended family – numbering more than 100 – spent that night at al-Shifa Hospital, sleeping first by the morgue.
-But when the Israeli warplanes targeted the solar panels on the hospital’s rooftops, terrorising the tens of thousands of displaced families there, Ola’s husband decided to move the family south.
+But when Israeli warplanes targeted the solar panels on the hospital’s rooftops, terrorising the tens of thousands of displaced families there, Ola’s husband decided to move south.

 “I didn’t want to leave, and neither did Mohammed, who wanted to stay in the hospital and volunteer as a medic,” Ola said.
-“But we had buried four members of my family in two days, and our home is destroyed.”
+“But we had buried four members of my family in two days, and our home was destroyed.”

-The family, along with Ola’s elderly mother-in-law Aida, piled into their car and drove to get closest to the “safe passage”.
+The family, along with Ola’s elderly mother-in-law Aida, piled into their car and drove to get as close as possible to the “safe passage”.

 “Mohammed sat in my lap and I whispered to him not to be rash because he didn’t want to leave,” Ola said.
-“He smiled and replied, ‘as long as you’re okay I’ll be okay.'”
+“He smiled and replied: ‘As long as you’re okay I’ll be okay.'”

-They parked the car and joined the thronging crowds on Salah al-Din Road, but immediately got separated, with Ola’s husband walking at his mother’s slow pace some distance behind them.
+They parked the car and joined the throngs on Salah al-Din Road, but immediately got separated, with Ola’s husband walking at his mother’s slow pace some distance behind them.

-The crowd kept moving, as Israeli soldiers would randomly order people to come to them and threatened everyone else to keep walking, their eyes straight ahead, or else.
+The crowd kept moving, as Israeli soldiers would randomly order people to approach them and threatened everyone else to keep walking, their eyes straight ahead, or else.

 When the soldiers ordered her two sons to step towards them, Ola froze.
 Other people pushed past her, warning her to keep moving or otherwise risk getting shot at.
 One woman snapped at Ola that she was causing them harm.